-Vasile Hategan (Romania) (chairman), Florin Lobonț (vice chairman), Gerd Achenbach (Germany), Sergey Borisov (Russia), Mike Roth (Germany), Lou Marinoff (USA), Maria daVenza Tillmanns (USA), Lydia Amir (Israel), Ora Gruengard (Israel), Jose Barrientor Rastrojo (Spain), Neri Pollastry (Italy), Marinelli Gincarlo (Italy), Aleksandar Fatic (Serbia), Michael Weiss ( Norway), Guro Hansen Helskog (Norway), Finn Thorbjørn Hansen (Denmark), David Sumiacher (Argentina), André de Almeida (Brazil), Constantinos Anatasopolus (Greece), Young E. Rhee (Korea), Detlef Staude (Switzerland), Balaganapathi Devarakonda (India), Tulsa Jansson (Sweden).
+Vasile Hategan (Romania) (chairman), Florin Lobonț (vice chairman), Gerd Achenbach (Germany), Sergey Borisov (Russia), Mike Roth (Germany), Lou Marinoff (USA), Maria daVenza Tillmanns (USA), Lydia Amir (Israel), Ora Gruengard (Israel), Jose Barrientos Rastrojo (Spain), Neri Pollastri (Italy), Marinelli Gincarlo (Italy), Aleksandar Fatic (Serbia), Michael Weiss ( Norway), Finn Thorbjørn Hansen (Denmark), David Sumiacher (Argentina), André de Almeida (Brazil), Constantinos Anatasopolus (Greece), Young E. Rhee (Korea), Detlef Staude (Switzerland), Balaganapathi Devarakonda (India), Tulsa Jansson (Sweden).

 The Organizing Committee of the Conference, taking into account the wishes of the participants in ICPP 2021